 I just love how Arthur Pink has addressed this verse!
 I think he makes it so obvious.
 He has several solid points.
 Each of which validate the limited scope of the atonement in and of themselves, but this has got to be BY FAR the most convincing (I'd say compelling, but it's more than compelling) argument he raises.
 He does the unthinkable - he interprets Scripture with Scripture.
 And not only that, but he lets John interpret John.
 Have a look:

-John 11:51, 52
+1 John 2:2 | John 11:51, 52 |

-"He is the propitiation for our (believing Israelites) sins".
+"He is the propitiation for our (believing Israelites) sins". | "He prophesied that Jesus should die for that nation". |

-"And not for that nation only".
+"And not for ours only". | "And not for that nation only". |

-"But also for the whole world"— That is, Gentile believers scattered throughout the earth.
+"But also for the whole world"— That is, Gentile believers scattered throughout the earth. | "He should gather together in one the children of God that were scattered abroad". |

 Sunday, October 12, 2008